localnep/localnep/README.md

 ### Hi there 👋

  I'm a student at Suleyman Demirel University👨‍🎓
+ I just graduated and I have the most beautiful thing in the world.
+The time..
+More time for myself.

 - 🔭 I’m currently working on data science and java GUI application
 - 🌱 I’m currently learning machine learning algorithms